ohager/magic-mapper/README.md

 - Define exclusive mapping
 - Define property transformations

-> Note: When used for exclusive mapping a schema is mandatory.
+> ☠ When used for exclusive mapping a schema is mandatory.

 A schema is just a JSON object, that should match structurally to the input object.
 The values describe how to map the related property.
 Following value types are possible